NVIDIA/spark-rapids-benchmarks/nds/README.md

   --delta_unmanaged     Use unmanaged tables for DeltaLake.
 This is useful for testing DeltaLake without leveraging a
                         Metastore service
   --hive                create Hive external tables for the converted data.
+  --database DATABASE   the name of a database to use instead of `default`, currently applies only to Hive
 ```

 Example command to submit via `spark-submit-template` utility: